 Check if both halves of the string have at least one different character in Python

-• for each char in s, do
+• Compare frequencies for each character in the string

 from collections import defaultdict